 Many ecu’s can be cloned , if you suspect you have a faulty ECU or a faulty immobiliser , get a used one & send it to me with your original, I will clone all the software over including VIN, & key and immobilser data etc. This is a very low cost alternative to getting a brand new ECU.
 For immobiliser removal just send me your existing ECU.

 UK Postage & Packing ( by Royal Mail)

-Vantuner’s workshop address is provided on request as P.O Boxes cant receive parcels from outside of the UK or from UK couriers.
+Vantuner’s workshop address is provided on request as UK P.O Boxes cant receive parcels from outside of the UK or from UK couriers.

 1 -Cash with ECU Include cash with parcel (it’s covered for loss if you use Royal Mail Special Delivery).

 2 – Paypal – send direct to email@example.com or click the Paypal.me link below. ( enter amount to pay followed by your paypal login details or click pay by card if you prefer a card payment.